 Am I eligible?

-If you have completed a minimum of one full year of study at the University of Manitoba, are enrolled in a Faculty or School, and have an acceptable level of academic standing, then you may be eligible for an exchange program.
-For Faculty of Arts graduate students a study/research program is available in Sao Paolo, Brazil through Professor Diana Brydon’s Centre for Globalization and Cultural Studies.
+If you have completed a minimum of one full year of study (24 credit hours) and are a current Faculty of Arts student in good academic standing with an acceptable GPA (usually 3.0 minimum) for undergraduate students, then you may be eligible for an exchange program.
+For Faculty of Arts graduate students, a study/research program is available in Sao Paolo, Brazil through the Centre for Globalization and Cultural Studies.

 How do I apply?

-For Exchange programs, fill out the online application form and follow the instructions for application.
-(The form can also be picked up from the International Centre for Students in Room 541 University Centre.)
-Once students have been accepted into the Exchange program, they should consult with student advisors in the Faculty of Arts to ensure the courses can be used towards their Bachelor of Arts degree.
+For Exchange programs, contact the International Centre located in Room 541 University Centre or visit their web site to complete the online application form.
+Once students have been accepted into the Exchange program, they should consult with a Faculty of Arts Academic Advisor to ensure the courses can be used towards their Bachelor of Arts Degree program.

-For information on Travel Study/Field Study courses you can contact the department directly.
-Registration for these courses is completed through the Aurora Student online registration system.
-For further information contact the Faculty of Arts General Office.
+For information on Travel Study/field Study courses you can contact the department of the course directly, summer session and/or the Faculty of Arts General Office.

 Where would I live?